Indian National Army: Post 1947

-There are also suggestions that some INA veterans led Pakistani irregulars during the First Kashmir war.
+It has been also documented that some INA veterans led Pakistani irregulars during the First Kashmir war.
 Mohammed Zaman Kiani served as Pakistan's political agent to Gilgit in the late 1950s.
 Of the very few ex-INA members who joined the Indian Armed Forces after 1947 R. S. Benegal, a member of the Tokyo Boys, joined the Indian Air Force in 1952 and later rose to be an air commodore.
 Benegal saw action in both 1965 and Indo-Pakistani War of 1971, earning a Maha Vir Chakra, India's second-highest award for valour.

-Among other prominent members of the INA, Ram Singh Thakur, composer of a number of songs including the INA's regimental march Kadam Kadam Badaye Ja, has been credited by some for the modern tune of the Indian national anthem.
+Among other prominent members of the INA, Ram Singh Thakur, composer of a number of songs including the INA's regimental march Qadam Qadam Badhaye Ja, has been credited by some for the modern tune of the Indian national anthem.

 Gurubaksh Singh Dhillon and Lakshmi Sahgal were later awarded the Indian civilian honours of Padma Bhushan and Padma Vibhushan respectively by the Indian Government in the 1990s.
 Lakshmi Sahgal was nominated for the Indian presidential election by communist parties in 2002.
 She was the sole opponent of A. P. J. Abdul Kalam, who emerged victorious.
 Subhas Bose himself was posthumously awarded Bharat Ratna in 1992, but this was later withdrawn over the controversy over the circumstances of his death.

 Former INA recruits in diasporic Singapore, however, faced a different situation.
 In Singapore, Indians – particularly those who were associated with the INA – were treated with disdain as they were "stigmatized as fascists and Japanese collaborators".
 Some within this diaspora later emerged as notable political and social leaders.
 The consolidation of trade unions in the form of National Union of Plantation Workers was led by ex-INA leaders.
 In Malaya, notable members of the INA were involved in founding the Malaysian Indian Congress (MIC) in 1946; John Thivy was the founding president.
 Janaky Athi Nahappan, second-in-command of the Rani of Jhansi Regiment, was also a founding member of the MIC and later became a noted welfare activist and a distinguished senator in the Dewan Negara of the Malaysian Parliament.
 Rasammah Bhupalan, also of the Rani of Jhansi Regiment, later became a well-known welfare-activist and a widely respected champion for women's rights in Malaysia.